teolotti/dtnsim-SDN/dtnsim/useCases/tutorial/Readme.txt

 instantiate different functionalities of the Dtnsim simulator.
 (https://bitbucket.org/lcd-unc-ar/dtnsim)

+The examples are divided in two folders:
+1) routingAnalysis
+2) faultsInjectionAnalysis

+1) routingAnalysis:

 The example1 is a "hello world" scenario that make use of the basic functionalities of the simulator.
 It instantiates a DTN network with two nodes in a full-duplex communication.
 It is possible to choose between two possible configurations (Configs):